-1. Access the Control Panel from the Apps list (Fig. 39).
+1. Access the Control Panel from the Apps list.

-Click on System and Security and find the Windows Firewall icon.
-Click the Advanced Settings link as shown in Fig. 40.
+2. Click on System and Security, and look for the Windows Firewall icon will then display the following screen where the Advanced Settings link can be accessed by clicking on it.